sinch/docs/docs/numbers/numbers-getting-started-rent-a-number.md

 ```
 Take a note of the phoneNumber you will need it in the next step.

-### Rent the number
+### Rent the virtual number

-Rent a number to use with SMS or Voice products
+Rent a virtual number to use with SMS or Voice products

 ```shell
 curl --request POST \